THE REWARD OF SACRIFICING

 2 Corinthians 9:6-8

-(Law of the Harvest) That passage of Scripture helps us understand the Law of the Harvest.
-And the Law of the Harvest is simple: only what is sown is reaped, and all reaping is in proportion to sowing.
+(Law of the Harvest) That passage of Scripture helps us understand The Law of the Harvest.
+And the Law of the Harvest is simple: only what is sown is reaped; and all that is reaped is in proportion to what was sown.
 Let me explain that:

 When you sow corn seed it produces stalks of corn, not wheat.
 Each seed produces after its own kind.